CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 use mouse scroll to adjust fovy angle use mouse move to move around the object.

-PART I: Camera Setup
+PART I: Camera Setup(Vertex Shader)
 For this project, there is not a very clear idea about the camera, but you still have to do model-view-projection transformation to get the basic vertex input.
-In this stage, I have used the interactive control from both keyboard and mouse input().
+In this stage, I have used the interactive control from both keyboard and mouse input(see above).
+We first apply model rotation, then we apply the camera view, with the lookAt function in glm.
+Finally we do the perspective transformation from the world to the camera.
+In the process, I have left out the translation and scale of the object.
+For the translation, because we only have one object and I have to make sure the window alway show the object, so the translation maybe useless in that case.
+For the scale part, the up and down arrow control is an alternative.

+PART II: